Mammograms

 Do I get more radiation with 3D mammography?

-Our state-of-the-art technology results in X-ray exposure that's similar to a standard 2D mammogram.
-The FDA has found the combination of 3D and standard mammography to be safe and effective for patient use.
+Our state-of-the-art technology results in x-ray exposure similar to a standard 2D mammogram.
+The FDA found the combination of 3D and standard mammography is safe and effective for patient use.

 What are the benefits of 3D mammography?

-With conventional digital mammography, the radiologist is viewing all of the overlapped tissues of the breast in one flat 2D image.
-This can, in some instances, give the illusion of an abnormality even though the breast is normal, and can also mask an actual tumor due to superimposed breast structures.
+With conventional digital mammography, the radiologist views all the overlapped tissues of the breast in one, flat 2D image.
+In some instances, this gives the illusion of an abnormality even though the breast is normal.
+It can also mask an actual tumor due to superimposed breast structures.

-By looking at the breast tissue in one millimeter slices, the radiologist can provide a more accurate assessment.
-3D mammography provides a 25 percent improvement in overall cancer detection rates, finding 40 percent more invasive cancers than conventional mammography.
-It also means there is less chance of you being called back for a "second look" mammogram because of overlapped normal structures.
-The "false positive" rates are reduced by up to 40 percent.
+By looking at the breast tissue in one-millimeter slices, the radiologist can provide a more accurate assessment.
+3D mammography provides a 25% improvement in overall cancer detection rates, finding 40% more invasive cancers than conventional mammography.
+It also means there's less chance of being called back for a "second look" mammogram because of overlapped normal structures.
+“False positive" rates are reduced by up to 40%.

 What is Digital Breast 3D Mammography?

-Digital Breast Tomosynthesis is a new technology in the fight against breast cancer.
-It allows doctors to examine a breast tissue one layer at a time.
-During 3D mammography, multiple low-dose images or "slices" of the breast are taken at different angles.
+Digital breast tomosynthesis is a new technology used to detect breast cancer.
+It allows doctors to examine breast tissue one layer at a time.
+During 3D mammography, multiple low-dose images, or "slices," of the breast are taken at different angles.
 With this new technology, the radiologist can view a mammogram in a way never before possible.
-As a result, fine details of the breast are more clearly visible and no longer hidden by overlapping tissue.
+Fine details of the breast are more clearly visible and no longer hidden by overlapping tissue.

 What should I expect from 3D mammography?

 3D mammography is very similar to a traditional mammogram.
 Just as with a traditional digital mammogram, the technologist will position you, compress your breast under a paddle and take images from different angles.
 Positioning is the same as a standard 2D mammogram.
-The exposure time will be longer by just a few seconds, depending on the density of your breasts.
-Although 3D mammography takes a few seconds longer, there is no additional compression.
+The exposure time is longer by just a few seconds, depending on the density of your breasts.
+Although 3D mammography takes a few seconds longer, there's no additional compression.

 Will my insurance cover 3D mammography?